 Homeworth is a tiny town located in the state of Ohio.
 With a population of 492 people and just one neighborhood, Homeworth is the 672nd largest community in Ohio.
 Much of the housing stock in Homeworth was built prior to World War II, making it one of the older and more historic towns in the country.

-When you are in Homeworth, you'll notice that it is more blue-collar than most other communities in America.
-52.42% of Homeworth’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Homeworth is a town of construction workers and builders, service providers, and managers.
-There are especially a lot of people living in Homeworth who work in food service (20.09%), management occupations (14.09%), and sales jobs (5.54%).
+Homeworth is a blue-collar town, with 63.01% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Homeworth is a town of construction workers and builders, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Homeworth who work in food service (18.50%), management occupations (15.05%), and sales jobs (3.45%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Homeworth has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Homeworth has few renters and college students.
 But the biggest reason it is quieter in Homeworth than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Homeworth may be for you.

-As is often the case in a small town, Homeworth doesn't have a public transportation system that people use for their commute.
+Homeworth is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Homeworth in 2022 was $42,042, which is wealthy relative to Ohio, and upper middle income relative to the rest of the US.
-This equates to an annual income of $168,168 for a family of four.
-However, Homeworth contains both very wealthy and poor people as well.
+The per capita income in Homeworth in 2022 was $43,582, which is wealthy relative to Ohio, and upper middle income relative to the rest of the US.
+This equates to an annual income of $174,328 for a family of four.

 The people who call Homeworth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Homeworth residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Homeworth include German, English, Russian, Italian, and Polish.
+Important ancestries of people in Homeworth include German, Russian, Italian, English, and Yugoslavian.

 The most common language spoken in Homeworth is English.
 Other important languages spoken here include Polish and African languages.